jnprogrammer/jnprogrammer/README.md

 ![alt text](https://github.com/jnprogrammer/jnprogrammer/blob/master/gifs/gophercoffee.gif?raw=true)
 I’m currently using Python and Django to build web apps using test drivin development.
-I've set up a docker image to work inside of to develop and use gitlab actions within the project to automatically run the test written to test the API when I push to github.
+I use gitlab actions to automatically run the unit tests when I push to github.
 This all is done within a docker images as enviroment.
 - 🔭 I'm praticing Linux Admin by building a wordpress server from scratch on a Rocky Linux machine.

 <!-- https://github.com/jnprogrammer/jnprogrammer